xqill275/introduction-to-tech-stack-website-project/README.md

             // Break out of the loop
             break;
         }
-        // Append the current element to the specified file fs.appendFile(file, text[i] + '\r\n', (err) => {
+        // Append the current element to the  file fs.appendFile(file, text[i] + '\r\n', (err) => {
             if (err) throw err;
         });